raumaankidwai/nim/README.md

 # nim
-Server-side language, maybe, let's see if I give up Not related to *that* Nim
+Server-side language, maybe, let's see if I give up.

+Not related to *that* Nim